 In 2008, DOE engaged CH2M HILL Plateau Remediation Company (CHPRC) as the prime contractor for the safe, environmental cleanup of the Central Plateau at Hanford.
-Our work on this $6.4 billion-dollar contract includes reducing risks on the Hanford Site by removing some of the DOE’s highest hazard waste streams and facilities, from cleaning up 270 billion gallons of contaminated groundwater to removing highly-radioactive “sludge” away from the Columbia River.
+Our work on this $6.4 billion-dollar contract includes reducing risks on the Hanford Site by removing some of the DOE’s highest hazard waste streams and facilities, from cleaning up billions of gallons of contaminated groundwater to removing highly-radioactive “sludge” away from the Columbia River.

 CHPRC’s full scope includes characterization of facilities and waste sites; characterization and retrieval of waste/spent nuclear fuel; environmental protection and regulatory compliance; material handling and processing operations; decontamination and decommissioning (D&D) of nuclear and ancillary facilities; partnership with DOE for establishing milestones according to schedule and funding requirements.
 Our groundwater cleanup strategy focuses specifically on cleanup along the river, which includes construction, expansion and operation of pump & treat facilities to treat contaminated groundwater and support the overall mission of protecting the Columbia.